 Great for: amazing castles and archaeological sites, mountain villages, beaches and early summer sun.

 Probably the most reliable option for families looking for some early summer sun, Cyprus is eternally popular with beach-goers and swimming pool addicts.
-But as Karen from Mini Travellers can attest, away from the family-friendly hotels you’ll find a wealth of history and stunning landscapes.
+But away from the family-friendly hotels you’ll find a wealth of history and stunning landscapes.

 Easter family holiday in Sicily

 Great for: road tripping, child-friendly culture and food, volcanoes, puppet shows, farm stays, ancient history, castles, sandy beaches.

 The ultimate family-friendly destination in my opinion, Sicily’s appeal is off the scale as we discovered on our trip to Sicily this year.
 The history is epic and will appeal to even the most reluctant scholar: invaded by everyone, you’ll find ancient Greek temples, Arabic arches, Norman churches and magnificent Baroque palazzos.

 Natural forces have come to bear on the island too with earthquakes and volcanoes leaving their mark on the cities and countryside.
 Geography lessons are a lot of fun in Sicily: we enjoyed a trip up Mount Etna and visited lots of cities which had been rebuilt after a massive earthquake hit the island at the end of the 17th century.
 Accommodation in Sicily is perfect for families: if you choose to stay in an agriturismo you can expect family-friendly apartments, delicious home cooking and plenty of space for the kids to unwind.

 There are some delightful seaside towns such as Taormina, Syracuse and Cefalu and much of the coastline is lined with sandy beaches.
 With pizza, pasta and gelato on tap, you’d be hard pushed to find a better place to take the family.